flynnbops/flynnbops.github.io/_posts/2020-12-21-ui_automation_outline.md

 I'll largely talk through my experiences on the [Local Land Charges(LLC) programme](https://www.gov.uk/government/publications/hm-land-registry-local-land-charges-programme/local-land-charges-programme).
 In short we are taking data from 300(ish) local authorities, and creating services to maintain and allow the public to search that data.

-Many of the challenges we faced, have alreadt been solved by others with good design, models, and principals.
+Many of the challenges we faced, have already been solved by others with good design, models, and principals.

 I want to show how we learned and incorporated these ideas, while delivering as part of a large programme.